metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 Forecast calibration uses the trained GBDT models, along with the forecast cube and associated feature cubes.
-The tree-models are passed in via a model-config json which identifies the appropriate tree-model file for each error-threshold.
+The tree-models are passed in via a model-config json which identifies the appropriate tree-model file for each threshold.

 The decision-tree models are used to construct representative probability distributions for each input ensemble member which are then blended to give the calibrated